paulden/java6cinema/README.md

 ```

 This creates an executable .jar file with all dependencies.
-It is located in the "target" directory and is named java6cinema-0.0.1-SNAPSHOT-jar-with-dependencies.jar
+It is located in the "target" directory and is named "java6cinema-0.0.1-SNAPSHOT-jar-with-dependencies.jar" or something close to it.

 You can now run this .jar file like any other : for example if you like command line, you can use
 ```